 The Fox news anchor with the help of her interior designer friend, Michael Maher remodeled the house within three months and made it look completely different.

-She in an interview with a tabloid said
+In an interview with a tabloid she said:

 Yellow green Blues explodes inside